 To receive the National Administrators Credential a provider needs to take the:

 The Bureau of Child Development Child Care Licensing Program will accept the online class as part of the center director qualifications.
 The NAC online DOES NOT qualify for a level 4 on the Career Ladder.
-The face to face NAC training offered by Johnny Anderson has a higher level of accountability than the online version.
+The face to face NAC training offered through Johnny Anderson has a higher level of accountability than the online version.
 That high level of accountability is needed as part of a documented competency.
 To complete the documented competency there would need to be an observation.

 The following Career Ladder Classes can be used for NAC RENEWAL: